 “Sell the benefits” is a phrase that’s been drilled into my brain ever since I started sales.

 Years ago, I was pitching my website development service to a spa owner when I realized that the prospect didn’t know what she needed.

-She didn’t know what a “fresh and easy-to-manage website” can do for her business.
-Selling her a “maintenance free” website was useless since she didn’t even have a website and thus really didn’t care about maintaining something she didn’t have.
+She didn’t know what a “fresh and easy-to-manage website” could do for her business.
+Selling her a “maintenance-free” website was useless since she didn’t even have a website and thus really didn’t care about maintaining something she didn’t have.
 Telling her all the benefits of having a website was not REAL to her.

-But easy-to-maintain websites was the key benefit of working with me.
+But easy-to-maintain websites were the key benefit of working with me.
 It was how I differentiated myself from other website designers.

 Then I remembered this quote:

 “Sell them what they want, not what they need.”

 So I quickly switched gears and asked her: